MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/forecast-configure-advanced-settings.md

 ---
-title: "Configure advanced settings for a forecast (Dynamics 365 Sales) | MicrosoftDocs"
+title: "Configure advanced settings for a forecast - Sales Enterprise | MicrosoftDocs"
 description: "Configure advanced settings for a forecast in Dynamics 365 Sales." ms.date: 11/06/2020 ms.topic: article